LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

-The sample estimates seem very close to the ‘true’ estimates from our population of probationers.
-Let us try another sample using another seed:
+The sample estimates seem very close to the ‘true’ estimates, or parameters, from our population of probationers.
+Let us obtain another sample using another seed:
 <br>